-This discussion and analysis is intended to serve as an introduction to the System's basic financial statements, notes to the financial statements, and required supplementary information.
-While the System is considered part of the Department, which is an agency of the State of Florida, it is also considered an enterprise fund.
-Therefore, the System's financial statements are presented in a manner similar to a private sector business.
+This discussion and analysis is intended to serve as an introduction to our basic financial statements, notes to the financial statements, and required supplementary information.
+As an enterprise fund, our financial statements are presented in a manner similar to a private sector business.